pavel-krivanek/pharoMaterials/features/PharoKeyFeatures.md

 ## Iast objects serialization

 -   all objects, including classes or running contexts, can be serialized to a file.
-You can, for example, store the state of a debugger with the content of current stack and attach it to the issue report�
+You can, for example, store the state of a debugger with the content of current stack and attach it to the issue report.

 ## Easy use of proxy objects